Shimano’s SPD and SPD-SL clipless pedals are a popular choice for bike riders across a range of disciplines.

-With a wider pedal platform and much larger interface between the pedal and the cleat on your shoe, the foot is held more firmly in place and pedalling efficiency is increased – ideal when sprinting.
+With a wider pedal body and the significantly larger interface between the pedal and the cleat on your shoe, the foot is held more firmly in place and there’s a much bigger platform – ideal when sprinting.

 The design uses a large plastic cleat, with the three bolts on the underside of the shoe widely spaced, for a secure attachment to the shoe.

 The large cleat makes walking in your shoes awkward though.
 You end up waddling and if a surface is wet, you can easily slip.
-Plus road cycling shoes have no grip on the soles, except a small pad at the toe and heel to reduce wear.
+Plus shoes for road cycling have no grip on the soles, except a small pad at the toe and heel to reduce wear.

 If you do walk in any mud, the deeper binding surfaces on SPD-SL pedals tend to get clogged up and your cleats can fail to engage properly with the pedals.